iiasa/message_ix/INSTALL.rst

 Choose one of the install methods below.
 Depending on your choice, you should have either :program:`pip` or :program:`conda` installed on your system.
 If in doubt, we recommend :program:`pip` because it is quick, easy to use and to troubleshoot.
-(For more considerations, see “:ref:`install-pip-or-conda`” in the full guide.)
+(For more considerations, see “:ref:`install-pip-or-conda`” in the advanced guide.)

 Install the latest release using :program:`pip`
 -----------------------------------------------